 WEDNESDAY, 28 DECEMBER 2016

-Who begins their day with a manifesto on their lips, and a fine-worked blueprint in their heads?
+Who begins their day with a manifesto on their lips, and a finely worked-out blueprint in their heads?

 The fact is, most people’s days start with necessity: you get up because you need to go to the bathroom, because you are hungry, and because you have made arrangements with people and businesses, and if you do not show up, you’re going be in trouble.